 You’ll thank yourself 12 months down the line if you’ve kept your accounts in an organised fashion from the outset, and the easiest way to do this is to set up some accounting software right away.
 The earlier you do this, the better, because you’ll be able to create professional-looking invoices, track and chase payments, and keep records of all your income and expenses in one place.
 I use the free Wave Apps for this.

 While you’re at it, find an accountant.
-They really are worth their weight in gold, not only in the time they save you (who really wants to fill in a tax return themselves?), but also because they know the ins and outs of the tax system better than you ever could.
+They really are worth their weight in gold, not only in the time they save you, but also because they know the ins and outs of the tax system better than you ever could.
 The last thing you want is to inadvertently end up paying more tax than you need to.

 On the subject of finance, you’ll also need to think carefully about how much you’re going to charge your clients or customers.
 Many freelancers choose to do this on the basis of an hourly rate, pricing jobs based on how long they’re going to take.